-Beautiful visuals and animation, effective storytelling, and interesting characters that will take you to otherworldly experience; that’s how I could describe 2018 as a year for anime.
-There are various anime series that captured our hearts with the like of Violet Evergarden, A Place Further than the Universe, Banana Fish, and the epic 3rd season of My Hero Academia.
+Beautiful visuals and animation, effective storytelling, and interesting characters that will take you to otherworldly experiences; that’s how I could describe 2018 as a year for anime.
+There are various anime series that captured our hearts with the likes of Violet Evergarden, A Place Further than the Universe, Banana Fish, and the epic 3rd season of My Hero Academia.
 However, we also did receive plenty of fantastic anime on the big screens and 2018 had given us some of the most emotional anime rides of all time.

-In 2018, we had various anime movies ranging from the heavily action-packed shounen story, mild and heartwarming drama of finding oneself or the visual spectacle of witness stories that revolved around love and losses.
+In 2018, we had various anime movies ranging from the heavily action-packed shounen story, mild and heartwarming drama of finding oneself, or the visual spectacle of witness stories that revolved around love and losses.
 To present the best anime movies of 2018, we had listed here 10 of the most outstanding that we had seen.
 All of these anime films had been an amazing ride of feels, self-realization, and pure entertainment.

 10. Bungou Stray Dogs Movie: Dead Apple

 Our favorite gifted individuals come to the big screen in 2018 and offered an action-filled anime experience.
 The story of Bungou Stray Dogs is something that I could compare with X-Men and their special abilities and I find it amazing.
 Bungou Stray Dogs Movie: Dead Apple had shown us the first glimpse at the major antagonist in Bungou Stray Dogs Season 3 which was released in 2019.
 We had the Armed Detective Agency back in action as they find the culprit behind a series of suicides among people with special abilities.
 This leads to further development in the story and the involvement of Fyodor Dostoevsky.
 Story-wise, the movie is just like the usual episode of the series but with fight scenes on a grander scale and with the involvement of many characters from the series.